 We each were given 3 minutes to pitch our project and get feedback from some of the panelists.
 Just moments after, I was approached by a number of financiers and buyers on the floor surrounding me interested in helping guide my endeavor.
 Ironically, since that time, family films are becoming more in demand content and a solid commodity for buyers and distributors.
 For me, I was grateful to be in the right place at the right time and those 3 minutes forever changed the my filmmaking career.
 That same week I meet whom now has become one of my closest and trusting producing partners and consultants on most all of my projects.

-I strongly encourage filmmakers from around the world to attend this awesome event to connect, engage, pitch, network and interface with folks that can literally change your career and life course!
+I strongly encourage filmmakers from around the world to attend this awesome event in November each year to connect, engage, pitch, network and interface with folks that can literally change your career and life course!

 Strategy + Cost This event is well worth the registration fees and highly recommend to to go ALL IN for the best All-Access badge you can afford.